mozilla-extensions/proxy-monitor/data.md

 - Objects
   - "proxyBypass" a direct bypass has started or ended
   - "proxyInfo" a single specific proxy configuration
+- Type:
-- Type: The type of the proxy configuration if "proxyInfo"
+  - The type of the proxy configuration if "proxyInfo"
     - "api" The source is the proxy.onRequest API listener
     - "direct", "manual", "pac", "wpad", "system" The type of proxy configuration defined in preferences, possibly through extension settings
+  - The type of bypass if "proxyBypass"
+    - "gobal" all proxies are disabled
+    - "extension" a specific extension is disabled, identified by "source"
 - extra keys:
-  - "source" The source of the proxy configuration if "proxyInfo"
+  - "source" The source of the proxy configuration
     - values:
       - The `extension id` if the proxy is from an extension through an API or by modifying preferences through settings.
       - "policy" if the proxy is configured in enterprise policy